Minimax optimal rates for Mondrian trees and forests: Minimax theory for Mondrian Forests

-The proof of Theorem~\ref{thm:consistency-mondrian} is given in Section~\ref{ap:consistency}.
-This consistency result is universal, in the sense that it makes no assumption on the joint distribution of $(X,Y)$, apart from the fact that $\E[Y^2] < \infty$, which is necessary to ensure that the quadratic risk is well-defined.
-This contrasts with several consistency results on Random Forests see, e.g., \cite{breiman2004consistency, biau2012analysis_rf} which assume that the density of $X$ is bounded from below and above.
-The proof of Theorem~\ref{thm:consistency-mondrian} uses the properties of Mondrian partitions established in Section~\ref{sec:properties-mondrian}, in conjunction with general consistency results for histograms.
+The proof of Theorem~\ref{thm:consistency-mondrian} is given in the Supplementary Material.
+It uses the properties of Mondrian partitions established in Section~\ref{sec:properties-mondrian} together with general consistency results for histograms.
+This result is universal, in the sense that it makes no assumption on the joint distribution of $(X,Y)$, apart from $\E[Y^2] < \infty$ in order to ensure that the quadratic risk is well-defined (see Section~\ref{sec:setting-notations}).

-The only parameter in Mondrian Tree is the lifetime $\lambda_n$, which encodes the complexity of the trees.
-Requiring an assumption on this parameter is natural, and confirmed by the well-known fact that the tree-depth is an important tuning parameter for Random Forests see, for instance, \cite{biau2016rf_tour}.
-However, Theorem~\ref{thm:consistency-mondrian} leaves open the question of a theoretically optimal tuning of $\lambda_n$ under additional assumptions on the regression function $f$, which we address in the following sections.
+The only tuning parameter of a Mondrian Tree is the lifetime $\lambda_n$, which encodes the complexity of the trees.
+Requiring an assumption on this parameter is natural, and confirmed by the well-known fact that the tree-depth is an important tuning parameter for Random Forests, see~\cite{biau2016rf_tour}.
+However, Theorem~\ref{thm:consistency-mondrian} leaves open the question of a theoretically optimal tuning of $\lambda_n$ under additional assumptions on the regression function $f$, which we address in what follows.